-We can't say for sure that Motorola has tackled every one of those issues, at least until we get the new Razr in for testing.
-But there are some visible improvements to this version.
+There are some visible improvements to this version.
 Start with the phone's chin, which is more tapered and not as chunky as it used to be.
-That's because it no longer houses the phone's fingerprint sensor; Motorola moved that to the back of the Razr, housing it under a Motorola logo.
+That's because it's no longer home to the phone's fingerprint sensor; Motorola moved that to the back of the Razr, housing it under a Motorola logo.
 It's a definite improvement, at least visually.

 Motorola says it uses a teardrop folded display on the new Razr.
 It's a significant design move because it allows both sides to be perfectly flush when the Razr is folded shut.
-A new hinge design also eliminates the gaps that bedeviled the first foldable Razr.
-The improved hinge should also make the phone easier to open with one hand, something we plan on testing the moment the new Razr lands in either one of our hands.
+A new hinge design also eliminates the gaps that plagued the first foldable Razr.
+This change should also make the phone easier to open with one hand, something we really struggled to do with the original Razr.

 Motorola has also used polished 3D glass on the front and back of the phone along with 7000 series aluminum around the frame to give the Razr a more stylish look.
 That's an improvement over the original's predominantly plastic construction.
 You'll be able to get the phone in Polished Graphite, Liquid Mercury, and Blush Gold.